Recommended dosages of TPT medication

 As more countries implement DSD, one key opportunity to scale up TPT services is presented by a country’s decision to transition to dolutegravir (or other new regimens) based ART.
 Several countries in eastern and southern Africa have decided to align transition to TLD (tenofovir, lamivudine, dolutegravir) regimen with the scale-up of shorter TPT regimens (3HP).
 As transition to new ART entails more frequent clinical follow-up, national programmes are also leveraging this opportunity to start TPT and generate implementation experience to guide national scale-up.

 Key point: Differentiated HIV service delivery is being scaled up for ARV services.
 Intensified TB case finding and TPT should be integrated within these models.
-Establishing DSD should not become a reason for delaying or denying benefits of TPT to PLHIV.
+Establishing DSD should not become a reason for delaying or denying benefits of TPT to People with HIV.
 In fact, patient visits should be scheduled such that they can pick up ARV and TPT drugs at the same time.

 Provision of TPT for special populations